alextremp/brusc/README.md

 ## Create a PR

-Use the PR template to explain the better possible:
+Use the PR template to explain:
 * Why the PR should be merged
 * How can be checked